-Once Again Nut Butter is an employecowned and operated company located in Nunda, New York.
+Once Again Nut Butter is an employeeowned and operated company located in Nunda, New York.
 Founded in 1976 as a worker co-op by Jeremy Thaler and Constance Potter, Once Again has grown from six to 35 employees over the past 35 years.
 Once Again is a company not only committed to manufacturing high quality, organic nut butters, but also to providing a living wage to the people living in their small rural community.

-Every employee at Once Again is employed on a full-time basis and, after one year of employment, become ESDP (employee stock ownership plan) members.
+Every employee at Once Again is employed on a full-time basis and, after one year of employment, become ESOP (employee stock ownership plan) members.
 The work-week at Once Again is structured around 10-hour shifts four days per week.
-The purpose of this model is to lessen the amount of fuel employees must expend travelling to work each week, and so that when extra days are required to fill a large order, workers can still enjoy a full two-day weekend.
+The purpose of this model is to lessen the amount of fuel employees must expend traveling to work each week, and so that when extra days are required to fill a large order, workers can still enjoy a full two-day weekend.

 The retention rate of employees at Once Again is incredibly high.
-Says Communications Manager Gael Orr, 'Once (lemployees) are at Once Again, they have a tendency to stay.
-I have been here for three years, and in that time nobody has quit.'
-In addition to generous benefits and the owner-minded mentality fostered by the ESOP business model, opportunities for career advancement comple people to remain employed at Once Again.
+Says Communications Manager Gael Orr, "Once [employees] are at Once Again, they have a tendency to stay.
+I have been here for three years, and in that time nobody has quit."
+In addition to generous benefits and the owner-minded mentality fostered by the ESOP business model, opportunities for career advancement compel people to remain employed at Once Again.
 Management jobs are always offered to current employees before they are advertised externally.
 The company provides training for employees that want to advance but do not possess the proper job skills.
-If a position requires a higher education, Once Again pays for the cost of tution.
-Jake Rawleigh.

-their current quality assurance manager, started at Once Again on the ground floor jaming peanut butter and worked his way up to an upper-level management position over the course of four years.
+If a position requires a higher education, Once Again pays for the cost of tuition.
+Jake Rawleigh, their current quality assurance manager, started at Once Again on the ground floor jarring peanut butter and worked his way up to an upper-level management position over the course of four years.
 He is currently earning a Bachelor's degree in food sciences at Alfred University, the full cost of which is covered by the company.

-Beyond the formal benefits offered to employees like nce, vacation pay, and educational opportunities, Once Again Nut Butter provides a flexible v vironment where employees can take time off in order to attend to the needs of their families.
+Beyond the formal benefits offered to employees like insurance, vacation pay, and educational opportunities, Once Again Nut Butter provides a flexible work environment where employees can take time off in order to attend to the needs of their families.
 Gael states, "We have a families-first attitude.
 If my kids are sick or I can't come to work, that's understood.
-It I have to drop everything to take care of my child or se, that's okay, I can do that.
-Becau that level of flexibility and care for the employees, they give back to the company in a way that we could never mandate."
+If I have to drop everything to take care of my child or spouse, that's okay, I can do that.
+Because we have that level of flexibility and care for the employees, they give back to the company in a way that we could never mandate."
 One example of how employees give back to the company is by giving 100 percent dedication to their jobs.
-At Once Again Nut Butter, issues line breaks down, the maintenance workers will come in on their day off to fix it.
+At Once Again Nut Butter, issues of employee absenteeism are virtually non-existent.
+Furthermore, if there is a problem at the factory or the line breaks down, the maintenance workers will come in on their day off to fix it.
 This level of commitment shows in the quality of the product as well.
-In 2010 Once Again Nut Butter was awarded the Safe Quality Foods (SOF) 2000 Level 3 Certification, Level 3 Certiguys that aren't doing it right I fire!
-And I've got guys in line waiting to take this job, so in this economy, I probably could pay less but I don't feel comfortable going to my people and saying, 'You know what.
-Times are tough, and you're going to have to take a cut: I don't operate that way.
-It's a personal decision and I'm not AT&T. What can I tell you?'
-Another warehouse owner responded similarly when asked how other companies that underpay workers impact his business.
-'Of course, they would impact us.
-They are more competitive because they have a lower payroll.
-But I think that a lower payroll, I think the working atmosphere, the productivity would not be as good as compared to mine."
+In 2010, Once Again Nut Butter was awarded the Safe Quality Foods (SQF) 2000 Level 3 Certification.
+Level 3 Certification is the highest Safe Quality Foods Qualification that can be attained.

-Once Again Nut Butter is a fellow member of the Domestic Fair Trade Association with the Food Chain Workers Alliance
+Once Again Nut Butter is a fellow member of the Domestic Fair Trade Association with the Food Chain Workers Alliance.